Lake Cumberland

+The lake has become a major source of tourism and an economic engine for Southern Kentucky.

 History

-Lake Cumberland was impounded from the Cumberland River by the United States Army Corps of Engineers' construction of the Wolf Creek Dam in 1952.
+Lake Cumberland was impounded from the Cumberland River by the United States Army Corps of Engineers' construction of the Wolf Creek Dam, beginning in 1939 and ending with impoundment in 1952 after a delay caused by World War II.
 Wolf Creek Dam is the 25th largest dam in the United States, and cost $15 million to construct originally, with an additional $65 million needed almost immediately to fix problems which soon became apparent.
 It is estimated that the dam has prevented more than $500 million in flood damage since its construction.

 Dam repairs

 In 1967 a leak was found at the Wolf Creek Dam.
 Repairs were made in the late 1970s at a cost of over $96 million.

 On January 22, 2007, the United States Army Corps of Engineers began lowering the water level in Lake Cumberland, fearing a possible breach in Wolf Creek Dam.
-Water seepage had eroded the limestone under the dam, creating the potential for a breach and subsequent flood that would cause damages into the billions of dollars in cities downstream.
+Water seepage had again eroded the limestone under the dam, creating the potential for a breach and subsequent flood that would cause damages into the billions of dollars in cities downstream.

 By September 2011 Lake Cumberland was approximately 43 ft below its normal level.
 The drop in water level had a negative impact on the area's tourism industry as marinas and municipalities scrambled to adjust their facilities for the lower water level.
-The caverns beneath the structure complicated plans for repairs, but a $594 million project to construct a new wall inside the dam was completed by early 2013 and tourism officials were anticipating higher visitation numbers as the lake level was raised to 705 feet.

-Since spring of 2014 Lake Cumberland water levels returned to normal operation and water levels.
+The caverns beneath the structure complicated plans for repairs, but a $594 million project to construct a new wall inside the dam was completed by early 2013.
+Since spring 2014 Lake Cumberland water levels returned to normal operation and water levels.